over45Codes/over45Codes/README.md

 ## <img src="https://github.com/sudnyeshtalekar/sudnyeshtalekar/raw/master/Assets/Hi.gif" style="width:30px;height:30px"> Hi there, I'm Grace Castañeda (over45Codes)💜 🇲🇽 💻

+👋 Self-taught developer on a mission to reinvent myself through code.
+No shortcuts.
+Just code, coffee, and comeback energy.

 Tech has always fascinated me.
 Whether it's diving into a new coding concept, improving internal processes, exploring financial tools, or traveling to new countries—I'm driven by curiosity and a hunger to grow.
 Every experience fuels my desire to evolve personally and professionally.
+After a major life reset in 2008, I moved to Mexico and began a new chapter.
+In late 2020, at 46, I started teaching myself web development while working full-time.
+I’ve been building ever since — one commit at a time.

+🔧 Currently learning:

+JavaScript (Arrays, Objects, Functions)

+Ruby on Rails

+SQL, Haml

+Linux & the command line

+CSS Grid, Git, GitHub, VS Code

+🧠 I believe in consistent progress, clean code, and the power of second chances.

 - My mission:
 To blend leadership, technical know-how, and a deep commitment to customer success in order to build smart, scalable solutions that create real impact—for both businesses and their customers.